petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

 ## Asset Selection Options

-Assets are selected for display in the Asset Publisher widget using one of these selection methods:
+The Asset Publisher widget uses one of these methods to select assets for display:

 - [Collection](#collection)
 - [Dynamic](#dynamic)